The AiF supports Research and Development in SMEs

 Public funding of R&D activities is a very good investment in the international competitiveness of Germany.
 Every funding euro is multiply complimented by industrial R&D expenses.
 Hence, the AiF is a competent and committed partner to both public funding agencies and innovative companies in order to strengthen the German economy.

-In 2021, the AiF has disbursed over 550 million euros of public funding, in particular on behalf of the Federal Ministry for Economic Affairs and Climate Action.
-Since its foundation in 1954, the AiF has disbursed more than 13.5 billion euros in funding for over 245,000 research projects for SMEs.
+Since its foundation in 1954, the AiF has disbursed more than 14 billion euros in funding for over 247,000 research projects for SMEs.